Pogadog/anomalizer-grafana-plugin/README.md

 - Click `Apply` (or `Save` to persist your changes)

 ### You should now have a working panel of the Anomalizer plugin!
 > The plugin automatically connects to `https://engine.anomalizer.app`, the on-demand Anomalizer demo backend in the cloud.
-It may take a few minutes for the metrics to show up.
+It may take a moment for the metrics to show up.
 This is a shared instance, so cloud metric filters may be inconsistent.
 # Development

 ### Libraries Needed